Click on an FAQ topic below to find out more

-No, only Trustpower power customers living generally in the Tauranga/Western Bay region are eligible to receive the rebate.
-Note TECT boundaries for Waihi Beach per Q2 above.
+No, only Trustpower power customers living in the TECT district are eligible to receive the rebate.
+Note TECT boundaries for Waihi Beach per Question 2.

-11. I moved house during the qualifying period (1 April - 30 September).
-Do I still receive a TECT rebate?
+14. What happens if I moved house during the qualifying periods?
+Will I still receive a TECT rebate?

 It will depend whether or not you re-connected with Trustpower in your new property (within the TECT area) and the length of time between moving properties.
 A maximum of 30 days between moves is allowed.

-12. I moved away before the close off date - do I get a part payment?
+15. If I move away before the close off date, do I get a part payment?

-13. We changed our account name during the qualifying period (1 April-30 September) - do we still get a rebate?
+16. If we change our account name during the qualifying period, do we still get a rebate?

-If you change the name on your power account during the qualifying period you are not eligible for a rebate.
+If you change the name on your power account during the qualifying period you will not be eligible for the rebate.
 Some exceptions apply, please contact our office on 07 578 5094.

 The rebate is paid to the person or organisation named on the Trustpower account.
 This person(s) is liable to pay the bill and are therefore entitled to receive the rebate.

-17. I need the money now, can I have my rebate early?
+19. Can I have my rebate paid early?

 No. The rebates are all processed in one batch and it's not possible to separate one out before this process occurs.

-18. Do I have to declare the income in my tax return?
+20. Do I declare the income in my tax return?

 No. The rebate is being made from TECT’s capital and therefore is not taxable to you.
 It should not be included in your tax return.